marcgg/marcgg.github.com/manager-readme.md

 I love when things fit together well and deliver value.

-It can be a group of people working well together, a piece of code shipped without bugs, a well crafted design, a great piece of software architecture, an elegant solution to a user's problem… if it works well and serves a purpose, then I most likely enjoy and be proud to be associated with it!
+It can be a group of people working well together, a piece of code shipped without bugs, a well crafted design, a great piece of software architecture, an elegant solution to a user's problem… if it works well and serves a purpose, then I'll be proud to be associated with it!

 Because of this I like optimising things — no matter the thing.
 Meetings need to be focused and interesting, code without bugs, processes simple and clear.
 In my spare time I even play games like [Factorio][2] or [Oxygen Not Included][3] - games about automatisation and optimisation!